Activism and advocacy have been pillars of Slow Food activity since the organization’s beginnings.

 The importance of creativity

 Creativity is an important element in any successful campaign.
 And creativity is often (rightly!) associated with younger generations.
-In the Activism Area you can meet members of the Slow Food Youth Network, and take part in creativity workshops.
+In Activism Square you can meet members of the Slow Food Youth Network, and take part in creativity workshops.